-A week dedicated to breastmilk, breastfeeding and everything that is connected to this perfect source of nutrition, a superfood that is actually worthy of the label according to Bruce German, chemist at the Foods for Health Institute, at the University of California.
+Breastmilk a superfood that is actually worthy of the label, according to Bruce German, a chemist at the Foods for Health Institute, at the University of California.

-Breastfeeding is important, is beautiful, is contact, is giving a piece of yourself to your baby.
-During World Breastfeeding Week we give attention to all things related to breastfeeding.
-The good and the bad.
+Breastfeeding is important, beautiful, is contact, is giving a piece of yourself to your baby.

-At the beginning breastfeeding can be challenging.
-Dealing with nipple discomfort, full-milk-breasts, continuous feedings and dealing with “advise”.
-Everyone around you knows best because they have breastfed and X has worked for them….. doesn’t mean that that will work for you as well.
+Everyone around you knows best because they have breastfed and X has worked for them… but that doesn’t mean that that will work for you as well.

-After the birth of your baby, everything is new, getting used to all the things that comes with being a new mom.
-One of the most important thing is that you take the time to do this at your own pace.
-Especially getting the hang of breastfeeding.
+After the birth of your baby, everything is new.
+You are just getting used to all the things that come with being a new mom.
+One of the most important tips I can give you as a doula is to take the time to do this at your own pace.
+Especially learning how to breastfeed.
 It takes time to become a team.

-As long as you can or want, keep visitors out of your home.
+As long as you can or want, keep visitors out of your hospital room and home.
 Finding the rhythm together with your little one is crucial for making breastfeeding a success.
-Indulge yourself with the first few days after the birth with no one around besides your husband and kids if there are firstborns.
+Indulge yourself the first few days after birth with no one around, besides your husband and kids.
 Everyone else can wait.
-A common “mistake” is giving in to the expectancy of others wanting to see your newborn.
-Completely understandable and perhaps not so easy saying NO?

-I have asked 1400 woman to share their experiences with breastfeeding, the time immediately after the birth, etc., so here it comes, honest and raw:
+I have asked 1400 woman to share their experiences with breastfeeding, so here it comes, honest and raw: